RafaelDM/ProgrammingLanguages_Project-1/README.md

 <li> (SealEntrance) can take either of the '2's as entrances; in this case, the entrance is on the upper left.
 The final setup function is (findStart maze) which takes the output of (SealEntrance) to read the position, in x and y coordinates, of the adjacent '0' from which to begin creating the solution path.
 In this case the ouput would be '(3 1) </li>
-<li> To find the path the recursive (dfs maze x y) method reads neighbors either on the left, right, down or upper side until it finds the '2' exit.
-Once done, it prints the path by substituting 0s with the respective arrows that indicate the direction to follow. </li>
+<li> To find the path the recursive (dfs maze x y) method reads neighbors either on the left, right, down, or upper side until it finds the '2' exit.
+Once done, it prints the path by substituting 0s with the respective arrows to indicate the direction to follow. </li>
 <li> Finally, the (OutMaze filename list) takes the list of lists; the maze, and an output file to write down the maze with the printed path. </li>